-The following table sets forth the cumulative collection tax information of the District for the years 2017 through 2021 as of August 31, 2022 or each of the respective tax year ends noted.
+The following table sets forth the cumulative collection tax information of the District for the years 2018 through 2023.
 Such table has also been prepared based upon information from District records.
 Reference is made to such records for further and complete information.